jsonquerylang/jsonquery/README.md

 ### pick

-Pick one or multiple properties or paths, and create a new, flat objects with them.
+Pick one or multiple properties or paths, and create a new, flat object for each of them.
 Can be used on both an object or an array.

 ```js
 ["pick", ...paths]